MSA PRODUCT DESIGN

 Year-long capstone project

 Students spend the entire school year planning, prototyping and testing a complete product that they pitch to industry representatives.
-Students are mentored by Mr. Corey as well as industry professionals.
+Full product development would potentially take a product to market.
+Students are mentored by faculty or an industry professional in their field of interest.

 PRODUCT DESIGN STUDENT PROJECTS